ghesio/design-pattern/README.md

 **\+** you can separate the interface or data conversion code from the primary business logic of the program **\+** you can introduce new types of adapters into the program without breaking the existing client code, as long as they work with the adapters through the client interface

 **\-** The overall complexity of the code increases because you need to introduce a set of new interfaces and classes.
-Sometimes it’s simpler just to change the service class so that it matches the rest of your code
+Sometimes itâ€™s simpler just to change the service class so that it matches the rest of your code

 ### UML